 - Successful completion of the California Penal Code 832 training and STC Jail Core Academy within one (1) year of initial employment.
 Successful completion of a 120-hour Basic Complaint and Dispatcher's Course.

 - Possession of an appropriate valid California Driver's License.

 - Any combination of training and experience that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain this knowledge would be some previous experience in working with people in a setting requiring group control.
 Also, completion of high school or the equivalent.

-- Health Insurance; Cafeteria Plan covering Employee and Dependents (cost is fully paid for by the county for medical, vision and dental)
+- Health Insurance; Cafeteria Plan covering Employee and Dependents for medical, vision, and dental.